+© 2014 California Childcare Health Program, UCSF School of Nursing cchp.ucsf.edu updated 5/2023

-POOLS, SPAS and HOT TUBS Does this program have a pool, spa or hot tub or other water hazard?
+POOLS, SPAS and HOT TUBS

+Does this program have a pool, spa or hot tub or other water hazard?

 Yes: O If yes, complete the items below.
 No: O If no, go to the Infants and Toddlers Section.

-This facility has the following water hazards: (check all that apply) Swimming Pool Hot Tub Stationary Wading Pool Pond Other Developmental Levels Child: Staff Ratios e lity Infants 1:1 es licat Opportunity Toddlers 1:1 Preschoolers 4:1 ~ tim ١ ys lqq bpo School-age Children 6:1 Never Sometimes Usually Always Not Applicable No O 86.
-Ratios: Ages of children observed: (check all that apply) •• - 4 - N Op $\Box \leq 12 \text{ months}$ $\Box 13-36 \text{ m} \Box 3 \text{ years}$ $\Box 4 \text{ years}$ $\Box 5 \text{ years}$ $\Box 5+ \text{ years}$ O 0 Location Time of Day (hour/min):/ # of children # of staff child/staff ratio:: ( Std.
-1.1.1.5 ) NOTES 87.
-All outdoor water hazards are enclosed with a fence at least 4-6 feet high that comes within $3\frac{1}{2}$ 1 2 3 4 N Op inches from the ground.
-Exits and entrances around bodies of water have self-closing, positive latching $\circ$ Ο Ó O Ő gates or doors.
-The locking devices are a minimum of 55 inches from the ground or floor. ( Stds.
-6.1.0.6 , 6.3.1.1 ) NOTES 88.
-When not in use, in-ground and above-ground swimming pools, spas, hot tubs or wading pools are covered with a safety cover.
-The cover meets the ASTM International standards.
-(Std.
-6.3.1.4) $\overset{4}{O}$ N Op NOTES - - - - List and rate other federal, state, local and/or accreditation standards/regulations that may apply: 1 2 2 4 $\circ$ Ó $\overset{\scriptscriptstyle 3}{O}$ $\overset{4}{O}$ N Op NOTES - - -
+This facility has the following water hazards: (check all that apply) Swimming Pool Hot Tub Stationary Wading Pool Pond Other\\\\\

+Developmental Levels C Infants Toddlers Preschoolers School-age Children Child: Staff Ratios 1:1 1:1 4:1 6:1 Never Sometimes Usually Always Not Applicable No Opportunity Location 5 mc 3 years [ Time of Day (he 4 years 5 years 5+ years Ô O N Op O NOTES inches from the ground.
+Ex kits and entrance with a fence at least 4-6 feet high that comes within 2 s around bodies of water have self-closing, positive s are a minimum of 54 inches from the ground or floor. Ů O ° O N Op O NOTES ground swimming pools, spas, hot tubs or wading pools are ts the ASTM International standards. ( Std.
+6.3.1.4 ) $\overset{4}{O}$ NA O N Op O NOTES List and rate other federal, state, local and/ or accreditation standards/regulations that may apply: $\overset{1}{O}$ $\overset{2}{O}$ ° $\overset{4}{O}$ N Ор О NOTES

-INFANTS and TODDLERS: Personal Relationships, Diapering, Injury Prevention Are there children under 36 months of age in this program?
+INFANTS and TODDLERS: Personal Relationships, Diapering, Injury Prevention

+Are there children under 36 months of age in this program?
 Yes: O If yes, complete the items below.
 No: O If no, you have completed the Checklist.